ebi-webcomponents/nightingale/packages/nightingale-conservation-track/README.md

 [![Published on NPM](https://img.shields.io/npm/v/@nightingale-elements/nightingale-conservation-track.svg)](https://www.npmjs.com/package/@nightingale-elements/nightingale-conservation-track)

 The `nightingale-conservation-track` component is used to display sequence conservation across a set of sequences.
 It displays a column for each sequence position, which is divided into rectangles based on probabilities of individual amino acids occurring on this position.
 Each rectangle contains a label with one-letter code of the amino acid (if space allows).
+Rectangles are colored based on amino acid groups (aromatic, hydrophobic, polar, positive, negative, proline, cysteine, glycine).
 The input sequence conservation data can be provided via the `data` property.

 As `nightingale-conservation-track` implements from `withZoom` and `withHighlight`, it will respond to zooming changes, highlight events and emit events when interacting with features (helpful if you want to display tooltips).